Chiafalo v. Washington: Impact

+In 2013, Bloomberg Law editor Michael Brody had argued that "the role of electors has yet to be defined by a court," and cited the Supreme Court ruling in Ray v.
+Blair (1952) as suggesting that the 12th Amendment does not require that electors must vote for the candidate to whom they are pledged.
+Brody argued that because the NPVIC binds only states and not electors, those electors could retain independent withdrawal power as faithless electors at the request of the compacting states, unless the compacting states adopt penalties or other statutes that bind the electors—which 32 states and the District of Columbia did at the time of the ruling.

 Some legal scholars have questioned the Court's reliance on the appointment power of the states under Article II to justify control over electors, noting that similar Constitutional text that gave state legislatures the power to appoint senators (prior to the 17th Amendment) was never understood to include the power to control how they vote, and that removal and replacement of an elector, as in Baca, directly conflicts with the plain meaning of the text of the 12th Amendment, which mandates that once an elector casts a vote, it must be counted and included on a list that is sent to Congress.
 Other questions have been raised specifically regarding the brief per curiam decision in Baca, such as why Justice Gorsuch did not also join the 10th Amendment discussion by Justice Thomas in his concurring opinion as he did in Chiafalo or how the justices dealt with the mootness and standing questions specific to Baca raised by several justices at oral argument.